Morningstar Sustainalytics’ Engagement Guidance

 Why have we reached out to you?

 Morningstar Sustainalytics’ Stewardship Services works alongside and on behalf of investors who have various motivations for engaging with companies that are either existing or potential investee companies.
-We are contacting you to better understand how you are managing ESG risks and capitalizing on ESG opportunities, and to discuss investor ESG expectations and motivations.
+We are contacting you, as the investors that we represent wish to better understand how you are managing ESG risks, capitalizing on ESG opportunities, and to discuss investor ESG expectations and motivations.

 Alongside our investor clients, we have been engaging with companies globally for more than 20 years to bring about positive measurable ESG change.
 Based on our experience, we believe that Morningstar Sustainalytics’ ESG engagement process can add value to your company’s ESG performance, through:

 • Investor representation.
-We are commissioned to engage issuers on ESG topics by about 100 institutional investor clients, which combined represent more than USD 4.2 trillion in AUM.
+We are commissioned to engage issuers on ESG topics by about 130 institutional investor clients, which combine represent more than USD 4.2 trillion in AUM.
 The service is provided at no cost to companies.

 • Effective communication.
 Engaging with us means we channel the information to our institutional investor clients, thereby reducing the number of individual dialogues and communication channels for your company.